 The WRPM team offers over 100 years combined professional property management.
-Our principals include a Certified Property Manager® (CPM), an MBA/Certified Manager of Apartments, a CPA with experience as a homeowner association treasurer, and a staff with long-term experience in addressing the challenges and needs of residential property management.
+Our principals include a Certified Property Manager® (CPM), an MBA/Certified Manager of Apartments, and a CPA.

 Professional Management Advantage

 Along with that experience comes real assurance of professionalism, integrity and responsiveness.
 WRPM is an Accredited Management Organization® and fully subscribes to the Codes of Professional Ethics of the Institute of Real Estate Management®, the National Association of Realtors® and the Northeast Ohio Apartment Association.

 Jan S. Moskowitz, CPM, President

 Jan Moskowitz is directly responsible for the operations of Western Reserve Property Management, a division of Moskowitz & Company.
 Mr. Moskowitz received his B.S. degree in Business from Miami University of Ohio and his Juris Doctorate from Cleveland Marshall Law School.
 He holds the designation of Certified Property Manager (CPM) and was past President and past Manager of the Year of the Cleveland Chapter of the Institute of Real Estate Management.
 He is a Life Trustee and past Vice President of the Northeast Ohio Apartment Association.

 Daniel S. Moskowitz, Vice President